catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] Add option not to import CDLC packed by Catara/DLCMANAGER [ ] Viva la Vida or Death and All His Friends did not get into standardization with all its different spellings [ ] add 46&2 lyrics from old one
-[ ] add starting times as tooltip on instruments
 [ ] change profile saves old setting on new profile
 [ ] fix color instr that doesnt change
 [ ] if 89 selected the show right no in stats
 [ ] kids orig was not replaced
 [ ] korn for you arrangement insert break
-[ ] mass dont copy single do
 [ ] pack as a group (incl. ps3)
 [ ] ps3 decompression fail cause json manifest missing
-[ ] replace not always work..
-[ ] saving remote not working
 [ ] standardization suggest similar album names based on capitalisation [ ] think of adding that ref point for all tracks to be synced [ ] version is not being saved?
 [ ] what does audio mean in name "( audio)"
-[ ] add options to install missing tools (winmerge; pkg linker, reasigner, etc.)
-[ ] update screenshots
-[x] update wwise to latest 2017.2.xx/2018
 [ ] check rape me no bass
 [ ] MAMAS AND PAPASE LEAD and back vocal split
-[ ] is combo lead track in lyrics?
-[ ] why eu us is not changing
-[ ] why sometimes ps3 ftp is not transmited
-[ ] can we have a dupli assement window :) (all 5 dupli what happened if automated) [ ] single pack sometimes runs multiple times
-[ ] MAke Sure CHANGIN D THE AUDIO/PREVIEW DOES NOT deletes the old info useful for Duplciation comparison [ ] the rover preview issue , file gets a weird name
+[ ] can we have a dupli assement window :) (all 5 dupli what happened if automated) [ ] MAke Sure CHANGIN D THE AUDIO/PREVIEW DOES NOT deletes the old info useful for Duplciation comparison [ ] the rover preview issue , file gets a weird name
 [ ] consider multitasking DDC style
-report change in the house of flies remove ddd issue add dynamic filter for all tunnings in Arrangements:) set a proper window default$reactivate tooltip not &compound ruin the selection after first execution use memory disk for audio operations, access DB, what else?
+[ ] report change in the house of flies remove ddd issue [ ] use memory disk for audio operations, access DB, what else?
+[ ] take me now baby weird timing in lyric
+[ ] add multi select
+[ ] "C:\\t\\0\\0_repacked\\PS3\\CDLC-ACDC-1986-Who_Made_Who-00-D_T_"
-[] active accdb compress at CleanDB or adhoc by button (not import) take me now baby weird timing in lyric add multi select "C:\\t\\0\\0_repacked\\PS3\\CDLC-ACDC-1986-Who_Made_Who-00-D_T_" too many oggs add list of copies fix dont show lyrics add tooltip that older newr is incomplete dupli author duplis spaces delete rk folders as split4pack and minus button new tag at pack add older or year clean songs w text(duplic..) after _p if old is found bbut no entr copy to import and archive if old is not found clean record raise alarm
+[ ] too many oggs
+[ ] add list of copies
+[ ] fix dont show lyrics
+[ ] add tooltip that older newr is incomplete
+[ ] dupli author duplis spaces
+[ ] new tag at pack add older or year
+[ ] clean songs w text(duplic..) after _p
+[ ] if old is found bbut no entr copy to import and archive [ ] if old is not found clean record raise alarm
-[-]check broken
+[-] check broken
-CFSM.AudioTools
+[ ] CFSM.AudioTools
-PSARC packer refactored, 1:1 to offical compression ratio, but code n… 1700 songs wo vocals
+[ ] PSARC packer refactored, 1:1 to offical compression ratio, but code n… [ ] 1700 songs wo vocals
+[-] find workaround for remote folders
+[-] saving remote not working
-[-]find workaround for remote folders fix on leave folders duplicate add old values as tooltip add export to excel (maybe not as u could simply export from access :) )
+[ ] fix on leave folders
+[ ] duplicate add old values as tooltip
+[ ] add export to excel (maybe not as u could simply export from access :) ) [ ] multiple repacks still occur

-compound breaks the select
-multiple repacks still occur
+[ ] single pack sometimes runs multiple times
-add manualy modified same lyrics chenge flag (maybe based on hash) preview starts twice bug
+[ ] add manualy modified same lyrics chenge flag (maybe based on hash) [ ] preview starts twice bug
 [ ] remove group seems gbroken roups--------DELETE * FROM Groups WHERE Type="DLC" AND Groups= "" LEFT JOIN Main on Main.ID=Groups.CDLC_ID and Main.Selected='Yes'--------------Syntax error (missing operator) in query expression 'Type="DLC" AND Groups= "" LEFT JOIN Main on Main.ID=Groups.CDLC_ID and Main.Selected='Yes''.DB Open in Design Mode, or Missing, or you need to Download the 32bit Connectivity libraryACE.OLEDB.16.0 @

-	[ ] clean lyrics
-	[ ] if year/album is the same of prev dont display img

 ## WiP:
 (this release)
-[x] adding images to export
-[x] fix selct is pack
-[x] fix if group selected and value already there also select [x] counter of import-s seems to be failing (not na issue) [x] improve youtube matching (implemented soundex)
-	[x] update also missing yb
-[x] export webpage:
-	[x]make href point internally,
-	[x]add created tabs&gp5,
-	[x]make folder like html;
-	[x]add last other conv files
-	[x]add play ogg files
-	[x]add cover
-[x] fixed when packing multiple
-[x] capture error on fix preview audio
-[x] fixed netstatus after group was changed :)
-[x] fixed audio should be anbled also if yr info is missing [x] finalizing implement album_sort
-[x] harmonize DLC_ID naming to CDCL_ID in packauditrail and import tables [x] if volcas missing button says add
-[x] No Playthrough doesnt show previous song value
-[x] add add to group date (in main also to sort on) [x] add filter on dates, from this date
+[ ] compound breaks the select
+[ ] at import gather
+[ ] not &compound ruin the selection after first execution [ ] Feeling Good_158, Rape Me_3573, Pixies_1987_Come on Pilgrim_0_Nimrod's Son_3793
+[ ] fixed saving or yb main/arrangement not to have https:\\yb.comhttps:\\yb.com
+[ ] add text to audio fixing on progress ar
+[ ] mass dont copy single do
+[ ] update screenshots
+[ ] is combo lead track in lyrics?

 ## done:
 (prev release)
-[x] remove sogs remove from groups too
-[x] apply 55 to fix all audio if bigger than the set lenght (fix why review lenghts is not 30?)
-[x] added minimal preview
-[x] FTP should also consider if net is up a,lso eliminating errors e.g."C:\\t\\0\\0_repacked\\PS3\\To_TryCDLC-Aerosmith-1974-Single-00-Come_Together"
-[-] fix autoplay preview
-[x] fixed bug when missing preview but gen one at pack [x] added remove all packed based on POack_Trail when copying/FTP to a location [x] fixed adding group to sort artist
-[x] duplicate sync albbum and sort arrow down
-[-] duplicate sync albubm doesnt sync dwn sort+year [-] fix internet check not to be dependent on new spotify [-] change/shift timing to any other track
-[x] add any track from a Alternative to current song [x] fix pickl up tonal&arranegemnts from DB
-[x] fixed net check (fixed not transfering fils automatically) [x] added logic to read always correctly the FTP
-[x] removing extra ogg/wem files at pack
+[x] export as webbpage improvements
+	[x] clean lyrics
+	[x] if year/album is the same of prev dont display img [x] fix on selects as view_fields had some spaces in the xml for redabiltiy but then the replace with id was failing [x] fix issues with get path of 3rd parties
+[x] fix replace () with asquare brakets
+[x] fix set multitrack
+[x] if no lyrics dont try to display
+[x] fixed disabled add instrumental
+[x] fixed disabled add track
+[x] fixed add isntrumental
+[x] fixed regression issue at mac and pc repack
+[x] delete rk folders as split4pack and minus button [x] active accdb compress at CleanDB or adhoc by button (not import) [x] update wwise to latest 2017.2.xx/2018
+[-] why eu us is not changing
+[-] why sometimes ps3 ftp is not transmited
+[-] replace not always work..
+[-] add options to install missing tools (winmerge; pkg linker, reasigner, etc.)
+[x] extract tabs+lyrics
+[x] extract gp5
+[x] add starting times as tooltip on instruments
+[+] add sections (bored to death; Renabled BPR program) [x] add conter of sections
+[-] select deselect group is fixed using new way of adding groups incl date [-] restore spotify access
+[x] fixed lyrics issue if lyric start txt is longer than max platform [-] after import only show last imported
+[-] after read libb only show read lib
-[x] fix a save title issue
+[x] set a proper window default
+[x] reactivate tooltip
+[x] fix/check changing path of library
+[-] fix songs w only bass and dd attached
+[-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
+[x] add dynamic filter for all tunnings in Arrangements:)
-[x] made visual studio ignore dpi http://www.visualstudioextensibility.com/2017/01/13/running-visual-studio-or-setups-with-dpi-virtualization-dpi-unaware-on-high-dpi-displays/
+[x] made versioning dynamic
-[x] removed directories when removing Pack
-[x] improved the select pack an d show no
+[x] added uft7 when readin g from FTP
+[x] fix deselect if already selected and removed
+[x] fix autoplay flag
+[x] improve open folder to add option to create
+[x] Added a Pack as pc/mac/etc. Filter mainDB
+[x] fix albbum sort smaller than 4 charwhy do you call me when youre high [x] disabled more fields at search
+[x] renamed playthrough field&boxes
-[x] added open all instance is existing
+[x] added Main playthrough save
-[x] improve export as webpage ()added parameterisable columns, Create pack [x] the search fucks it up sometimes (means and error at CahngeRow//Load happens) [x] added remove arrangement
+[x] added arangement playthrough save if containing Rhythm/Lead/Combo/Bass [x] improved error window
+[x] fixed regression on add lyric file
+[x] improved add lyric process (also fixed ultrastar creator that did not start)

 # Version History(release date):
 	0.1(12.08.2014) prototype,